vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-settings/advanced-definition.md

 <figure><img src="../../../.gitbook/assets/用户教育示意图-1 (1).png" alt=""><figcaption></figcaption></figure>

-When not using reinforced prompt, the robot may experience degraded conversation performance after multiple rounds of conversation, such as off-topic conversations, reduced understanding, and weakened functionality.
+When not using reinforced prompt, the robot may experience deteriorating conversation performance after multiple rounds of conversation, such as off-topic conversations, reduced understanding, and weakened functionality.
 However, when using reinforced prompt, the robot will maintain a relatively excellent state even in long-term conversations.

-Taking the simplest translation robot as an example, a short reinforced prompt can greatly optimize the robot's performance: no matter what the user inputs, the robot will not deviate from the translation tool settings to answer.
+Taking the simplest translation robot as an example, a short reinforced prompt of three sentences can greatly optimize the robot's performance: no matter what the user inputs, the robot will not deviate from the translation tool settings to answer.

 <figure><img src="../../../.gitbook/assets/用户教育示意图-8.png" alt=""><figcaption></figcaption></figure>